brandonkelly/bk.sarge.ee_addon/README.markdown

 Configuration
 ----------------------------------------------------------------------

-From Playa’s Settings page, you can set the following preference:
+From Sarge’s Settings page, you can set the following preference:

 ####  Check for Sarge updates?  ######################################
 Powered by LG Addon Updater, Sarge can call home and check to see if